Tencent/Hippy/docs/en-us/hippy-react/modules.md

 `(handler: () => boolean) => { remove: Function }` Listen to the Android entity key fallback event, and execute the handler callback function when triggered.
 Intercept the native's fallback operation when the callback function returns true.
 The fallback will not be intercepted when the callback function returns false.
 This function returns an object containing a `remove()` method.
 You can remove the listener by calling the `remove()` method, same as `BackAndroid.removeListener`.

-> Callback Function: The callback function called when the entity key is falled back
+> Callback Function: The callback function called when the entity key is falled back.

 ### BackAndroid.exitApp